 Things to do in Nako

 Relax and enjoy your time here doing nothing, that is Nako for you.
 Just take a walk around the village and feel what it is like to live in a place so peaceful.
 If you were up for it, then you can just walk to any of the nearby surrounding hills and catch a bird-eye view of the village.
 You will notice small Gompas and monastery bells planted at a height around the village.
-Just walk to any of those and you will get a stunning view, like the one in the picture above.
+Just walk to any of those and you will get a stunning view, like the one in the first picture on this page.

-There are also some shepherd trails from Nako that lead to Chango, Hango and Tashigang village but those are for people on a trekking expedition.
-As a regular tourist, enjoying the natural beauty, clicking plenty of pictures and gazing at a pollution-free sky filled with countless stars is what you should be doing in Nako.
+There are also some shepherd trails from Nako that lead to Chango, Hango, and Tashigang village but those are for people on a trekking expedition.
+As a regular tourist, enjoying the natural beauty, clicking plenty of pictures, and gazing at a pollution-free sky filled with countless stars is what you should be doing in Nako.